sr99622/libonvif/README.md

 </details>

 <details>
-<summary>Setting Up a Samba Share</summary>
+<summary>Setting Up a Samba Share on Linux</summary>

 &nbsp;

 It is possible for Windows clients to access camera recordings residing on a Linux server on the local network by installing a samba share on the Linux server.
 There are a few steps needed to set up the server, which are often not well documented for this type of configuration.
-The instructions following first set up the shared folder on the server then show how a Windows client can attach to the shared folder as a mapped drive.
+The following instructions will set up the shared folder on the server, then show how a Windows client can attach to the shared folder as a mapped drive.
 Please note that this setup is intended for use in a simple private network where all users can be trusted with data.
 More sophisticated configurations that control data access are possible, but are beyond the scope of these instructions.

 * #### Linux Server Configuration

-  Step 1. <b>Fixed IP Address</b> The server should have a fixed IP address.
+  <h3>Step 1. <b>Set Fixed IP Address</b></h3> The server should have a fixed IP address.
 This is not completely necessary for system operation, but will prevent mishaps later that can occur if the server address changes.
 For Ubuntu and similar systems, there is a GUI control dialog that can be used to assign a fixed IP address.
 The address chosen will depend on the router settings, which will set aside a range of addresses that are available for fixed IP.
 Usually this will be at the bottom and/or top of the IP range controlled by the router.
 The router setting that defines these ranges is set by DHCP.
 Check ahead of time that the desired IP address is not already taken and is available per the router configuration.

-  Step 2. <b>Install Samba</b> On Ubuntu, the Samba server is installed using the apt command
+  <h3>Step 2. <b>Install and Configure Samba</b></h3> On Ubuntu, the Samba server is installed using the apt command

   ```
   sudo apt install samba
   ```

-  Step 3. <b>Configure Samba Server</b> The Samba configuration is performed by editing the `/etc/samba/smb.conf` file.
+  The Samba configuration is performed by editing the `/etc/samba/smb.conf` file.
 The Samba installation will create a default file in this location, which is not a good fit for this type of configuration.
 It is recommnded to move the file to a backup and start with a fresh file for configuration, following the commands

   ```
   cd /etc/samba